dtcenter/METplus/docs/Users_Guide/index.rst

 the new module in a future version.

-This User's Guide was prepared by the developers of the METplus Wrappers, including Dan Adriaansen, Minna Win-Gildenmeister, Julie Prestopnik, Jim Frimel, Mallory Row, John Halley Gotway, George McCabe, Paul Prestopnik, Christana Kalb, Hank Fisher, Jonathan Vigh, Lisa Goodrich, Tara Jensen, Tatiana Burek, and Bonny Strong.
+This User's Guide was prepared by the developers of the METplus Wrappers, including Dan Adriaansen, Minna Win-Gildenmeister, George McCabe, Julie Prestopnik, Jim Frimel, John Opatz, John Halley Gotway, Tara Jensen, Jonathan Vigh, Mallory Row, Christana Kalb, Hank Fisher, Lisa Goodrich, and Lindsay Blank.

 **New for METplus Wrappers v3.0**